Financial Peace Military Edition to

 |A 13-week session of Financial Peace Military Edition,

-produced by financial expert Dave Ramsey, will begin Thursday, Jan.
-10
+produced by financial expert Dave Ramsey, is being planned for March at

-Soldiers will have first priority to register for the training.
-Families
+Soldiers will have first priority to register for the training, and then

-and Department of the Army civilians then will be accepted as space
+Families and Department of the Army civilians will be accepted as space

 permits.
-If necessary, names can be added to a waiting list for a future
+If necessary, names can be added to a waiting list for the next

 class.
 Attendees are requested to make a commitment to the training and